The Future of Science is Open (Access)

 OA archives or repositories simply make their contents freely available to the world.
 They may contain preprints, refereed postprints, or both.
 Archiving preprints does not require any form of permission, and a majority of journals already permit authors to archive their postprints.
 Archives which comply with the metadata harvesting protocol of the Open Archives Initiative are interoperative and can be searched as though they comprised a single virtual database, using services such as OAIster.
 There are a number of open-source software packages available for building and maintaining OAI-compliant archives; Peter Suber maintains a list of lists of such archives, and SHERPA maintains a database of journal policies regarding pre/post-print archiving.
 Archives cost very little to set up and maintain, and increasing numbers of universities and research institutions are building their own.
 PubMed Central, maintained by the NIH, is probably the largest and best-known in biomedical science.
 ArXiv, run by Cornell University, is the principal means of transfer of research results for many (if not most) mathematicians and physicists.

-Advantages for publishers: the benefits that accrue to authors of OA works also work to the advantage of publishers: more widely read, used and cited articles translates to more submissions and a wider audience for advertising, paid editorials and other value-add schemes.
+: the benefits that accrue to authors of OA works also work to the advantage of publishers: more widely read, used and cited articles translates to more submissions and a wider audience for advertising, paid editorials and other value-add schemes.
+Advantages for administrators

 Peter Murray-Rust recently put together a Wikipedia page on Open Data: